 Did you know, potentially life-endangering parasites can live in the human body for up to several decades?
-These parasites, known as blood flukes, have the ability to regenerate themselves and so can survive in hostile environments.
-These worms belong to Phylum Platyhelminthes.
+Moreover, these parasites, known as blood flukes, have the ability to regenerate themselves.
+And so, can survive in hostile environments.
+Furthermore, these worms belong to Phylum Platyhelminthes.
 Let us explore this phylum.

-Platyhelminthes very commonly known as flatworms or tapeworms, these animals are soft-bodied invertebrate animals.
-There are around 20,000 species of these animals.
+Platyhelminthes are commonly known as flatworms or tapeworms.
+They are a group of soft-bodied invertebrate animals.
+As a matter of fact, there are around 20,000 species of these animals.
 A few of these live as parasites on humans and other animals.
-It is because of this parasitic nature that they do cause some amount of trouble for the host animal.
+Furthermore, it is because of this parasitic nature that they do cause some amount of trouble for the host animal.
 A few species belonging to this phylum can be a major cause of certain diseases.
-Schistosomiasis, or bilharzia or bilharziasis, is a disease caused by these parasitic flatworms belonging to the family Schistosomatidae.
+For example, Schistosomiasis, or bilharzia or bilharziasis, is a disease caused by these parasitic flatworms.
+They belong to the family Schistosomatidae.

 The animals in this phylum have a diverse range in size.
 Some are microscopic, while a few go up to two feet long.
 They are also hermaphrodites, which mean that both the sexes are present in the same organism.